hellosultan/hellosultan/README.md

-- 👋 Hi, I’m @hellosultan
+- 👋 Hi, I’m Sultan
 - 👀 I’m interested to become expert in Data Science
 - 💞️ I’m looking to collaborate on Data Analytics Projects
 - 📫 How to reach me in Linkedin (hellosultan)